SnackOverflow-com/step-squad-mobile/README.md

 This is an [Expo](https://expo.dev) project created with [`create-expo-app`](https://www.npmjs.com/package/create-expo-app).

-## Get started

-General note for adding different github account for a specific project:
+### General note for adding different github account for a specific project:

 1. Navigate to project: